Lee C. Teng

-Lee C. Teng (鄧昌黎 (Dèng Chāng–lí); 5 September 1926 – 24 June 2022) is a senior physicist emeritus at the Advanced Photon Source of the Argonne National Laboratory.
+Lee C. Teng (鄧昌黎 (Dèng Chāng–lí); 5 September 1926 – 24 June 2022) was a Chinese-born physicist known for his work with the Advanced Photon Source of the Argonne National Laboratory.
 He has made numerous contributions to the field of accelerator physics.

 Career

 Teng was born in Beijing, China, but his ancestral home is in Fuzhou.
 He graduated from The Catholic University of Peking (now Fu Jen University) in Beijing in 1946.
 Teng left his native China in 1947 to attend graduate school in physics at the University of Chicago.

 Since receiving his PhD in 1951, Lee has worked at the University of Minnesota, the Wichita State University, Argonne National Laboratory, and the Fermi National Accelerator Laboratory (Fermilab).
 He was the Director of the Particle Accelerator Division at Argonne National Laboratory.

 In 1983, Teng took a partial leave of absence from Fermilab to serve as the founding director of what is now the National Synchrotron Radiation Research Center (NSRRC) in Taiwan.